Bjerringbro

 Bjerringbro is a railway town located at the railway line between Viborg and Randers and lying on both sides of the Gudenå (River Guden).
-Until 1 January 2007 it was the municipal seat of the former Bjerringbro Municipality and today, with a population of 7,433 (1 January 2025), it is the second largest town of Viborg Municipality, Central Denmark Region in Denmark.
+Until 1 January 2007 it was the municipal seat of the former Bjerringbro Municipality and today, with a population of 7,407 (1 January 2026), it is the second largest town of Viborg Municipality, Central Denmark Region in Denmark.

 The town is the site of the headquarters of Grundfos, the world's largest pump manufacturer.

 Sports

 Bjerringbro is the home of two handball clubs, that features in the women's and men's league, respectively: Bjerringbro FH and Bjerringbro-Silkeborg.
+Bjerringbro-Silkeborg has won the Danish Championship once, in 2016.